gmh14/RobNets/README.md

 # When NAS Meets Robustness: In Search of Robust Architectures against Adversarial Attacks
 This repository contains the implementation code for paper [When NAS Meets Robustness: In Search of Robust Architectures against Adversarial Attacks](https://arxiv.org/abs/1911.10695) (__CVPR2020__).
+Also see the [project page](http://www.mit.edu/~yuzhe/robnets.html).

 In this work, we take an architectural perspective and investigate the patterns of network architectures that are resilient to adversarial attacks.
 We discover a family of robust architectures (__RobNets__), which exhibit superior robustness performance to other widely used architectures.